Town of Forest City, NC

 Thermal Belt Rail Trail

 In 2017, McGill was hired to prepare a master plan for the Thermal Belt Rail Trail project.
-This trail will connect multiple communities throughout Rutherford County by converting an abandoned rail corridor into a public multi-use trail.
+This trail connects multiple communities throughout Rutherford County by converting an abandoned rail corridor into a public multi-use trail.
 McGill assisted the Rail Trail Partners (Spindale, Rutherfordton, Ruth, Forest City, Rutherford County) with a presentation of the project to the RHI Legacy Foundation who provided $4.25 million of funding for the project.
 Our team also used the Thermal Belt Rail Trail Master Plan to help the Town of Forest City secure a North Carolina Parks and Recreation Trust Fund grant to help finance the implementation of the recreation improvements in the vicinity of their Park Square project at Florence Mill and adjacent to the rail trail.

 The Rail Trail Partners recognized the importance of converting an abandoned rail line into a public pedestrian multi-use trail to connect adjacent communities, improve access, and provide recreational facilities.
 The Town of Forest City lead the way and secured approval from the National Surface Transportation Board for a 99-year lease for the rail corridor.